|« PreviousNext »|

 a device name of

-/dev/sdh, your device may be renamed
+/dev/sdh, your device might be renamed

 /dev/hdh by the kernel; in